All Episodes

 Even the state charge of murder in the first degree requires more than just premeditation.

-They're essentially saying that he had to have committed this act as an act of terrorism, which is, you know, that's that's a very rare charge to be charged, even as a murder one.
+They're essentially saying that he had to have committed this act as an act of terrorism, which is, you know, that's a very rare charge to be charged, even as a murder one.

-Um, but going back to the evidence, it's true.
+But going back to the evidence, it's true.

-I will tell you that out of every every charge he faces in terms of what's the most serious, and I hear your criticisms, and I think they're legitimate criticisms.
+I will tell you that out of every charge he faces in terms of what's the most serious.

-Probably second degree murder, just an intent to kill that charge, the state charge is probably the one that fits this the most.
+Probably second degree murder, just an intent to kill that charge, the state charge, is probably the one that fits this the most.

 It does.

-That's the legitimate charge, you know, assuming that it is Luigi, you know, all of that stuff has to be proven too.
+That's the legitimate charge, you know, assuming that it is Luigi.

-But you saw this timeline and surveillance footage.
+I saw this timeline and surveillance footage.

 I have, but as a criminal defense attorney, you also have to make these arguments because the truth of the matter is.